Making The Most Of Your Beeswax Wraps

 It's super simple, a splash of gentle dishwashing liquid and a bit of cool water.

-We recommend pasteurising your wraps every few months to help keep it fresh.
-It's really easy to do and will make your Beeswax Wrap feel brand new again.
+We recommend refreshing your Beeswax Wraps every few months to help keep them fresh and sticky.
+It's really easy to do and will make your Beeswax Wrap feel almost brand new again.
+Please note this method is only for electric ovens not gas ovens.
+If you have a gas oven please follow the Iron Refresh Method which you can find below.

 Fresh Bread For Longer - Yes Please